sparklingrobots/nano2017/second_draft/meta/Plot.md

 * Our protagonist, Lo, is lonely and unhappy with SOMETHING--she needs something.

 This society is relatively small and isolated, ruled by a class called the Delvers.
 The Delvers are a mix of highly trained and naturally gifted--they are able to manipulate emotions with sound as well as by touch.
 They are extremely sensitive to emotional states and can calm entire populations.
 Some Delvers have particular gifts -- eg Fi has a connection with plants.
-(How did the Delvers get so good at this?
-Where do they cull from?)
+They acheived this level of skill through a combination of skill and because of a very rare and specific tree they use to make potions.
+They use the potions both for themselves and also for calming the population around them.

 The Delvers rule over our society, but they also send emissaries to recruit/kidnap children with natural skills to bring them into the fold.
 They have been doing this for generations so most of the group is unusually sensitive--they are just untrained, used for breeding stock.
 The other societies have many different ways of being.
-The Delvers are mostly really good with a few who are baddish apples.
-Still things are progressing as normal.
-The Delvers manage foreign relations with other communities in some way that keeps everyone safe but it's not clear how they do that.
+The Delvers started out as an organization devoted to peace keeping, higher evolution of humans, enlightenment, and other good things.
+But over time they lose focus on what they are here for and start to take power for power's sake.
+The Delvers manage foreign relations with other communities in some way that keeps everyone safe but it's not clear how they do that to the people in the community.
+There are not many outside visitors though within a county-area you are welcome to travel among towns.

-The baddish apples are those who don't agree with the policy of taking children against their will--they want to stop the Delvers from existing.
+There is a new strain of Delvers who are not at all dedicated to the principles of the Delvers--they are just after power.
+These power-hungry Delvers end up merged with another group of Delvers who who don't agree with the policy of taking children against their will.
+The Bad Delvers and the ones who don't like the kidnapping have decided they want to stop the Delvers from existing.
 They start collaborating with another WAY WORSE culture that still has a lot of technology (radios).
 They plan to broadcast signals that will disable the Delvers.
 The main BA delver is naive to the avarice and evil of the outsiders.
 (NEED CHARACTER)

 At the seven yr harvest of something cool, there is a murder of two Delvers--one bad apple Delver was trying to ruin the harvest; one good apple Delver tried to stop them and they both ended up dead.